Vidmaster/cybr8420-group4/Proposal.md

 * [Spring Security Repo](https://github.com/spring-projects/spring-security)

 ### Team roles
+The team decided on shared roles after the first team meeting, so technical, writing, and administrative burdens will be shared equally across the team, with flexibility based on external obligations and other coursework as needed.
+Our team consists of:
+* Henry McNeil - Team Lead
+* Andrew Bullock
+* Bob Copley
+* Bryan Tomey

 ## Teamwork Reflection

 Project Planning and Reflection.
 Andrew Bullock, Bob Copley, Henry McNeil, Kevin Neubauer and Bryan Tomey.
 Mr. Neubauer contributed in the beginning and was a valued contributing member, unfortunately Mr. Neubauer had to drop the class and we lost a valuable member.
-One of the issues we had to overcome early on is that all of us work .
+One of the issues we had to overcome early on is that all of us work.
 Finding a time to meet and how to divide class work around everyone's work schedule was a challenge.
 Another challenge was matching assignments to people based on what they wanted to do.
 To over come this each individual was given two parts of the Project proposal to work on.
 This was assigned by the team leader to keep it fair.